Earlier Neutrino Physics Projects at MPIK

 Extremely low concentrations of radioactive isotopes in the various detector components of Borexino were required, thus large surveys in finding radio-pure materials were mandatory.
 The Borexino group at MPIK largely contributed in this material selection process by means of highly sensitive gamma-ray spectrometers, but also by mass spectroscopy and Radon-emanation measurements.
 A special contribution was the successful finding of an almost 226Ra free nylon foil suitable for the construction of the Borexino inner vessel.
 This is in direct contact with the ultra-clean scintillator and thus was a very critical part of the detector.
 The MPIK group in Borexino was and is still responsible for the control and reduction of background caused by the decay of radioactive rare gas isotopes (222Rn, 85Kr, 39Ar) in the scintillator and adjacent detector components.
 Most efforts during mainly the commissioning phase were dedicated to quality assurance of the supply chain of low argon/krypton nitrogen (LAKN2: 0.01 ppm Ar, 0.02 ppt Kr, 8 μBq/m3 (STP) 222Rn).

 A hardware component developed at MPIK is the calibration system for the outer water Cherenkov detector to identify cosmic ray muons and to reconstruct their tracks.
 This system allows an improved discrimination of in-situ produced muon induced isotopes (e.g. 11C, 10C, etc.) which is the main remaining backgrounds for solar pep- and CNO neutrinos.
-Since May 2007 the Borexino group at MPIK participates in the data collection on-site, in the data analysis and detector calibration.
+From May 2007 the Borexino group at MPIK participated in the data collection on-site, in the data analysis and detector calibration.
 The analysis efforts have focused on the solar pep and CNO neutrino analysis.
 This includes the co-development and application of rejection techniques aiming at reducing the main background: the cosmogenic radioisotope 11C.
 For the description of a secondary background given by external gamma-rays from 228Th and 226Ra, the MPIK group developed a custom-made 5 MBq 228Th source and used it for two external calibration tests.

 A list of Diploma and Ph.D. theses carried out at MPIK can be found here